formsandflows/PACo/Components/PACo_Tabs_A.md

 | cmp_Visualization | Data | Input | Text | The visualization. | See the documention of PACo canvas component PACo_Visualization_A. |
 | cmp_VisualizationColor | Data | Input | Text | The color of the visualization. | |

+### cmp_OnSelect
+This custom property contains a required parameter called "cmp_Param_TabID" which contains the ID of the tab clicked on.
+When the menu indicator is clicked on, a 0 (zero) is returned.

 ### cmp_Tabs
 A tab has the following properties: